yskim0/GoogleSolutionChallenge_Handlang/README.md

 Datasets we used in the deep learning model.

-In addition, we exclude `i,z` since they require movement.
+In addition, we exclude `j,z` since they require movement.

 - https://www.kaggle.com/grassknoted/asl-alphabet
     - It was used in our best model.